jacewoods/jacewoods.github.io/CS460/Homework5/README.md

 # Connecting the Database to the Site

-Using NuGet to install the EntityFramework package, I was able to use the ```c# public class RenterContext : DbContext``` line of code effectively.
+Using NuGet to install the EntityFramework package, I was able to use the ```public class RenterContext : DbContext``` line of code effectively.
 I also had to alter my ```Web.Config``` file in order to allow everything to see each other.
 With this complete, I rebuilt my current code solution and then scaffolded a new RentersController that utilized my DAL Context file, as well as my Model.
 My model has some of the following sample code:
 ```c#
         [Required (ErrorMessage = "Please input a First Name"), StringLength(20, ErrorMessage = "Input can be no longer than 20 Characters")]
         public string FirstName { get; set; }